alpenwasser/pitaya/design/filter/README.md

 suits me well.
 But I acknowledge that this is not everyone's preference;
 hence the `guiDispatcher.m` script.

-## How to Write Iterators?
+## How to Write generators?

 However you like.
-As said, I like Vim; you may create your iterators directly in Matlab or in another editor of your choosing.
+As said, I like Vim; you may create your generators directly in Matlab or in another editor of your choosing.
 I've heard good things about `ex`. ;-)